elizabeththompson8803/Predicting-Violent-Crime-In-Los-Angeles/README.md

 ## References

-See `Refs.bib` for all citations used in the analysis.
+See `refs.bib` for all citations used in the analysis.

 ## Authors